Gluten free bread recipe may be a solution to stomach pain and indigestion.

 Bread Matters has a large section specifically for the person who is gluten intolerant.

 This is a scholarly, but highly readable book.
 Whitley is himself a master baker, but obviously has a astute and highly educated mind too.
 It's a profound book, full of recipes; I have enjoyed it immensely.
 More important I have found homemade bread does not have to give me indigestion like the supermarket loaf.

 Bread making links me to profound feelings about life and what makes the daily loaf good and meaningful.

 Kneading bread and chiropractic go hand in hand.
-We now bake our own loaf at least four times per week.
+We now bake our own loaf virtually every day.
 You could too.